 One of the tools that old school shavers use is a shaving bowl.

-So is this tool really essential?
+So with all the fancy packaging, is this tool really essential for wet shaving?

 Edwin Jagger Porcelain Shaving Bowl